 Step 6: Click on the Wi-Fi properties.

 This reduces data utilization while also disabling automatic updates on Windows 11.
-Too complicated to understand?
-Well, check out the next method to pause automatic updates on Windows 11.
+However, it is important to note that critical updates may still be downloaded.

 Step 1: Press the Windows key on your keyboard, type Run, and click Open.